aldi235/AO/README.md

 We divided this event into two parts: one for beginners and one for advanced developers.

 - **Beginners** can enter the `Learning section`, where they will complete their learning by studying courses and submitting tasks.
 - **Advanced Developers** can directly participate in the `Practice section` competition.
 You can choose a topic of your interest from the challange list and complete the practice by developing and writing tutorials.
-The best practices will be selected by judges and rewarded.

 ## Preparation